mgonzs13/esp32_ros/README.md

 ### 5. Load the Code and Run the micro-ROS Agent

-1. Load the code from the `src` directory onto the ESP32 board using the Arduino IDE.
+1. Load the code from the `esp32_node` directory onto the ESP32 board using the Arduino IDE.
 2. Start the micro-ROS agent:

 ```bash